Evidence Level

 What is the recommended dosage of L-Theanine?

-The clinically studied dose for L-Theanine is 100–400 mg/day; relaxation: 200 mg; caffeine synergy: 100–200 mg with caffeine; sleep: 200–400 mg before bed.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 100–400 mg/day; relaxation: 200 mg; caffeine synergy: 100–200 mg with caffeine; sleep: 200–400 mg before bed Always follow the product label and check with a healthcare provider for personal advice.